 Important: Only make edits for legitimate purposes like correcting typos or adding personal notes.

-- Upload your bank statement from your computer or cloud.
+Click on "Choose Files" below to upload your bank statement from your computer or cloud

 This is how to edit a bank statement without converting the file or damaging the layout.